bluesadi/Yasat/README.md

 - Try to exploit some misuses found in firmware

 > 12/15/2022\
 > Now I've completed an initial version only covering the two misuse types below.
 To detect the two misuse types is basically equivalent to detecting constant strings.
-So I simply utilize angr's builtin ReachingDefinitions analysis.
+So I simply utilize angr's built-in ReachingDefinitions analysis.
 It's a quite naive implemenation, because angr's ReachingDefinitions is an intraprocedural analysis and can't handle function calls.
 As such, my next step would be implementing an interprocedural context-sensitive ReachingDefinitions analysis to achieve better completeness.

 ## Misuse types targeted by Yasat